How to Build a Test Automation Strategy That Works: Best Practices and More

 5. Selecting cases for automation

-This is an integral step of designing an automation strategy because it determines the scope of work for the automation team in the upcoming months.
+This is an integral step of designing a strategy for automation testing because it determines the scope of work for the automation team in the upcoming months.
 When selecting the test cases, it’s important to strike a balance between the desire to automate everything and the need to spend the available resources wisely.
 An experienced Automation QA will be able to easily choose the most appropriate cases for automation.

 6. Choosing the framework and tools